rocket-pool/docs.rocketpool.net/docs/guides/houston/participating.md

 ```
 rocketpool network initialize-voting
 ```
 You only need to do this once.
 It configures the initial snapshot information for a node.
-After your initialize voting, every action taken will update your node's snapshot information.
+After you initialize voting, every action taken will update your node's snapshot information.
 **TODO** get the terminal output and show it here!

 ## Allowing RPL Locking